iagoleal/iagoleal.github.io/content/posts/cuts.md

 \def\epi{\op{epi}}
 \def\d#1{\op{d}\!{#1}}

+As the late hours of the night embrace you, you find yourself seated at your workbench, the substantial dose of caffeine you recently consumed still coursing through your veins with unwavering energy.
+Then, in a sudden sparkle of inspiration, you stumble upon it --—the elusive function you so much needed.
-Oh, a friend just called you and started to talk about this amazing function $f : \R^n \to \R$ that he just found.
-It is well-behaved, fits perfectly with your current work and has all the good characteristics you can imagine.
+It's a remarkable little function $f : \R^n \to \R$, that fits perfectly with all the simulations you intend to run.

-Excited, you ask see such an impressive function.
-But there is a problem, describing an arbitrary function requires an infinite amount of information and any of our modern ways to send messages, such as email, disks, or carrier pigeon, can only transmit a finite number of bits.
+You already envision it:
+the number crunching, the evaluations, the convergence.
+There is a problem, however.
+This function, you realize, is as real-valued as it gets, constructed with infinite precision, while all your code and simulations reside in the digital world of a computer's memory, capable of storing only a finite number of bits.

-What to do in such a situation?
+What can one do in such a situation?

-If it was a polynomial, it would be easy: all you would need are the coefficients.
-The same applies if it was a finite domain instead of $\R^n$.
-Even for elementary functions, one can transmit a syntax tree that completely represents the function.
-Those all need some finite amount of information to represent.[^real-numbers-size] In the general case, however, the solution is to somehow approximate the function using something storable and then invoke any of the magical theorems from analysis that guarantee that the error in your approximation is less than the smallest $\epsilon > 0$ that you may care about.
+Fortunately, mathematicians all over the world have already studied a myriad of methods for approximating functions in a computer.
+The answer depends, most of all, on what are your objectives, because each kind of approximation only preserves some characteristics, and is, thus, only appropriate for certain applications.
+If being accurate in some known points is your primary concern, polynomial interpolation may be your answer.
+On the other hand, if you worry about extrapolating into new datasets, a neural network might prove to be a better fit.
+Or if your aim is not evaluation but measurement through filters, projection into the Fourier domain or another functional basis could be the path to pursue.

+Fortunately,
+mathematicians from all corners of the world have delved into a myriad of methods for approximating functions within the realm of computers.
+The choice largely hinges on the specific objectives you have in mind for your function.
+Each method of approximation possesses its own strengths and weaknesses, preserving only certain facets of the original function, making them suitable for distinct applications.
+If precision in known realms is your primary concern, polynomial interpolation may be your answer.
+Conversely, if you aspire to extrapolate into uncharted territories, a neural network might prove to be a better companion.
+Alternatively, if your aim is not evaluation but measurement through filters, projection into the Fourier domain or another functional basis could be the path to pursue.[^real-numbers-size]

+In this post,
+we will explore _approximations by cuts_,
+a technique for representing functions most suitable for optimization problems.
+This is a well-known tool within the Operations Research community and, I believe, has the potential to find resonance in various other domains of engineering and mathematics.

 [^real-numbers-size]: This all assumes that you can somehow store a single real number with finite information.
 But this is not today's subject, so I'm just going to gloss over it.

-Mathematicians all over the world have already discovered a myriad of methods for performing such approximations.
-For example, if all you can do is evaluate $f$, an option is to interpolate and represent it as a polynomial.
-Or, if you are feeling fancier, you could treat these evaluations as a dataset and train a neural network that approximates the function.
-Every method has its pros and cons, depending on what properties of the function you want to preserve.
-In today's post we will focus on one such method called _approximation by cuts_ or _cutting planes_.
+Before we delve deeper into the world of cuts, you can stop and play with the interactive diagram below.
+Each click on a point in the left panel improves the approximation by cuts on the right.

 <div>
   <div id="function-cuts" class="multi-figure-container">
   </div>
   <br/>
-  <button id="reset-function-cuts" type="button">Clear the cuts</button>
+  <button id="reset-function-cuts" type="button">Clear cuts</button>
 </div>